distancelin/simpleimageloader/README.md

  and also syn loading by:

     SimpleImageLoader.getSingleton(mContext).loadBitmapSync(targetImageView,url);

-this is the demo screenshot using simpleimageloader:
+## this is the demo screenshot using simpleimageloader:
 <img src="screenshot/Screenshot.png" width="40%" />
+## about me
+A sincerer android learner,you can contact me at
+coder_jason@163.com
+QQ:1627642910
+if you find any problems in simpleimageloader,please let me konw it.
+looking forward to your pr,and by the way,may I have your star please 0.0